Turning Your School Green

 Meristem are working with some of the most polluted schools across London to educate the children about the environment and improve the air quality through our Green Screens and planting.

-Thousands of children are being exposed to poor air quality that risk causing lifelong health problems.
+Thousands of children are being exposed to poor air quality that risk causing lifelong health problems both inside and outside the classroom.
 A study, commissioned by the mayor of London, showed in London alone there are over 800 schools, nurseries, and colleges being exposed to illegal levels of air pollution.
 The EU legal limit for nitrogen dioxide pollution levels is 40µg/m3 (40 micrograms per cubic metre of air) and some schools have NO2 readings as high as 73.

 Check here to see if your nursery, school or college is suffering from toxic air.